candyapplecorn/node-mysql-game/README.md

 c.)
 The hardware - The app is planned to be deployed on a linux cloud server.
 The shell scripts (files ending in .sh) are run on the server's command line.

-Please contact me if you find any bugs, security issues or have a suggestion!
+Please contact if you find any bugs, security issues or have a suggestion!